 Troubleshooting X captions

 If the caption upload option does not appear, try x.com on desktop, update the browser, re-upload the video, and confirm the file is a valid .srt.
 If captions attach but do not show, check language settings, reload the post, and test on another device.
 Platform caption display can depend on viewer settings and whether sound is on.
+For guaranteed visibility, burned-in captions are the more reliable route.

 For most marketing clips on X, export burned-in captions with SoCaptions first.
 Add SRT only when the post is important enough to justify the extra accessibility step.